-Craig Bailey FRCA has been a consultant anaesthetist at our hospital since 1995.
-He is Chair of the safety committee at the Association of Anaesthetists and is an elected council and board member.
+Craig Bailey has been a consultant anaesthetist at Guy's and St Thomas' hospital since 1995.
+He is chair of the safety committee at the Association of Anaesthetists and is an elected council and board member.
 He is an editor of the journal Anaesthesia.

 His fixed sessional commitments involve: